pitchinnate/photoshare/readme.md

 ## Setup

-In order to create an administrator go through the registration process then modify the record in the database and set `is_admin=0`.
+In order to create an administrator go through the registration process then modify the record in the database and set `is_admin` value to `1`.
 Eventually I'll probably make it so the first person registered will be an administrator.
 You can make other users administrators from the user list when logged in as an administrator.

 ### License